Deep Learning for Free-Hand Sketch: A Survey: Background

 \section{Background}

-This section presents background knowledge, including: the intrinsic traits, and domain-unique challenges and opportunities of free-hand sketch -- in particular the essential differences to natural photos; and a brief development history of deep learning for free-hand sketch, summarizing the milestone techniques.
+This section presents background knowledge, including: the intrinsic traits, and domain-unique challenges and opportunities of free-hand sketch.
+In particular, we cover the essential differences to natural photos; and a brief development history of deep learning for free-hand sketch, summarizing the milestone techniques.

-\subsection{Intrinsic Traits and Domain-Unique Challenges}
+\subsection{{Intrinsic Traits and Domain-Unique Challenges}}

 \keypoint{Representation} Free-hand sketch is a special kind of visual data, intrinsically different to natural photos that are the pixel-perfect copies of the real world.
-For efficient storage and fast calculation, free-hand sketch can be saved as a sparse matrix, or as a black and white image that ignores its sparsity Figure~\ref{fig:motivations} (left images).
-Since sketch generation is a dynamic process, suitably captured sketches can also be represented as a sequence of strokes or pen coordinates (Figure~\ref{fig:motivations}, right images), which are represented in Euclidean space.
-In this regard, sketches share similarities with hand-written characters, yet are fundamentally different for their highly abstract and free-style nature (hand-writings are subject to to specific rules and a learning process).
+For efficient storage and fast calculation, free-hand sketch can be saved as a sparse matrix, or as a black and white image that ignores its sparsity (Figure~\ref{fig:motivations}, left images).
+Since sketch generation is a dynamic process, suitably captured sketches can also be represented as a sequence of strokes or pen coordinates (Figure~\ref{fig:motivations}, right).
+In this regard, sketches share similarities with hand-written characters, yet are fundamentally different given their highly abstract and free-style nature (c.f., alphabetic hand-writing is subject to specific rules and a teaching process).
 From another perspective, free-hand sketches can also be modeled as a sparsely connected graph where lines are edges in the graph.
-Compared with a sequence of euclidean coordinates, topological representation as a graph can provide a more flexible and abstract representation.
+Compared with a sequence of Euclidean coordinates, topological representation as a graph can provide a more flexible and abstract representation.
 As a result of this diversity of possible representations, various deep learning paradigms can be used to process sketches including CNNs, RNNs, GCNs, and TCNs.